 It’s easy to panic when you notice your hairline starting to recede.
 Luckily, a variety of safe and effective hair loss treatments are available today that can help you maintain your existing hair, help your lost hair grow back restoratively and get your self esteem back up to par.

 Male pattern baldness is a genetic and hormonal condition that causes you to lose hair.
 It’s by far the most common cause of hair loss in men, affecting more than 50 percent of all men by the age of fifty.

 Although male pattern baldness is most common in middle-aged and older men, it can occur at any age.

-Many men notice the early signs of male pattern baldness, such as a receding hairline or diffuse thinning, in their 20s and thirties.
 Some reasons for hair loss under 25 include male pattern baldness, stress, anxiety and traumatic experiences, medical condition, medications, and nutritional deficiencies.

 Male pattern baldness is also known as androgenetic alopecia (or androgenic alopecia).
 The main causes of male pattern hair loss are genetics and the presence of androgenic hormones such as testosterone and dihydrotestosterone (DHT).

 The most obvious, visible symptom of male pattern baldness is hair loss.
 Hair loss from male pattern baldness can occur in a variety of patterns, ranging from diffuse thinning to a receding hairline.